renettarenula/ichigoo/README.md

 ichigoo new -- --name static-site
 ```

-In order to work on the local version of this repo, run `npm link` under `ichigoo/packages/ichigoo`.
-Then run `npm link ichigoo` on the `static-site` folder.
+1. Run `npm install` then `npm link` under `ichigoo/packages/ichigoo-cli`.
+2. Then, run `npm link ichigoo-cli` under `ichigoo/packages/ichigoo`.
+Then, run `npm install` under this folder.
+You also need to run `npm install react react-dom apollo-client`.
+3. Run `npm install` and then `npm link ichigoo` on static-site.

 In order to avoid errors due to multiple module copy, it is important to manually resolve npm links.
 For example, here's how to resolve module linking for react.